britram/rains-prototype/draft-trammell-rains-protocol.md

   capabilities are represented by a hash that the server does not have in its cache, it prepares a notification of type 399 "Capability hash not understood" to send to its peer.
-- splits the contents into its constituent message sections, processing them independently.
+- splits the contents into its constituent message sections, and verifies that each is acceptable.
+Specifically, queries are not accepted by clients (see {{protocol-client}}), and 404 No Assertion Exists notifications are not accepted by servers.
+If a message contains an unacceptable section, the server or client returns a 400 Bad Message notification to its peer, and ceases processing of the message.

 On receipt of an assertion, shard, or zone message section, a server: